Janusz Rieger: Biography

 He was the organizer of the Polish Studies College for young scientists from the East at the Institute of Slavic Studies of the Polish Academy of Sciences (1993–1996, Stefan Batory Foundation grant) and the initiator of the International School of Humanities at the Center for Research on Ancient Tradition in Poland and Central and Eastern Europe of the University of Warsaw.
 He was also one of the founders of the Slavic Foundation established in 1992, an institution supporting research and dissemination of knowledge about the languages and cultures of Slavic countries.
-From 1989 until 1997 he was a vice chairman of the Commission for the Determination of Place Names.
+From 1989 until 1997, he was a vice chairman of the Commission for the Determination of Place Names.

-Since 1983 he is a member of the Warsaw Scientific Society.
+Since 1983, he has been a member of the Warsaw Scientific Society.
 He was a member of the Committee of Linguistics of the Polish Academy of Sciences (since 1974, vice-chairman 1990–2003, an honorary member since 2005) and the Committee of Slavic Studies of the Polish Academy of Sciences (1991–2011).
-Since 1999 he is an honorary member of Kharkiv Scientific Society.
-From 1980 until 1981 he was a vice-chairman of Solidarity structures in the Polish Academy of Sciences.
+Since 1999, he has been an honorary member of the Kharkiv Scientific Society.
+From 1980 until 1981, he was a vice-chairman of Solidarity structures in the Polish Academy of Sciences.

-His interests include Polish language in Kresy, Ukrainian dialectology, history of the Ukrainian and Russian language and lexicography.
+His interests include the Polish language in Kresy, Ukrainian dialectology, history of the Ukrainian and Russian language and lexicography.
 He researched, among others, Polish dialects in Ukraine and the Lemko language and culture through gathering oral testimonies.
-Together with Vyacheslav Verenitsch, he was the initiator and co-editor of the series of the Linguistics Committee of the Polish Academy of Sciences Studia nad polszczyzną kresową (Studies on Polish language in Kresy) and Język polski dawnych Kresów Wschodnich (The Polish language of the former Kresy).
-From 1988, he cooperated in publishing the Carpathian Dialectological Atlas as the chairman of the Polish team and co-editor of all volumes, he was also a member of its editorial board (1997–1998).
+Together with Vyacheslav Verenitsch, he was the initiator and co-editor of the series of the Linguistics Committee of the Polish Academy of Sciences Studia nad polszczyzną kresową (Studies on the Polish language in Kresy) and Język polski dawnych Kresów Wschodnich (The Polish language of the former Kresy).
+From 1988, he cooperated in publishing the Carpathian Dialectological Atlas as the chairman of the Polish team and co-editor of all volumes He was also a member of its editorial board (1997–1998).
 Since 1991, he has been a member of the editorial board of the journal Slavia Orientalis.
-In 1992, along with the team that was under his supervision he received the Kazimierz Nitsch Award for Atlas gwar bojkowskich (The Atlas of Boykos Dialects).
+In 1992, along with the team that was under his supervision, he received the Kazimierz Nitsch Award for Atlas gwar bojkowskich (The Atlas of Boykos Dialects).

-He edited and annotate his father's diary, which begins with enlistment in September 1939 and runs through Soviet captivity until his death in April 1940.
+He edited and annotated his father's diary, which begins with enlistment in September 1939 and runs through Soviet captivity until his death in April 1940.
 The diary, titled Zapiski z Kozielska (Notes from Kozielsk), was published in 2015.

 He is married to Ewa (born 1936), an electronics engineer.

-By the decision of the President of Poland of 22 November 2017 "for outstanding contribution to the development of Polish Slavic studies, for achievements in scientific and didactic work and for popularizing the history and culture of Kresy" he was awarded the Knight's Cross of the Order of Polonia Restituta.
+By the decision of the President of Poland on 22 November 2017 "for outstanding contribution to the development of Polish Slavic studies, for achievements in scientific and didactic work and for popularizing the history and culture of Kresy", he was awarded the Knight's Cross of the Order of Polonia Restituta.